dencold/hasper/README.md

 That command creates a new file located at `content/post/welcome.md`.
 Also, a quick note on the `-f yaml` option I have been using.
 Hugo defaults to [toml](https://github.com/toml-lang/toml) for metadata, which I'm not a fan of.
 I prefer to use [yaml](http://yaml.org) as my format for these settings.

-You can open up the `welcome.md` file in your favorite editor and you should see something resembling the following:
+Open the `welcome.md` file in your favorite editor and you should see this:

 ```yaml
 ---